Jae124/mlp-movie/README.md

 Please download the models [here](http://bit.ly/2BE1eZ4) and place the `models` folder in the same directory as predict_rating.py.

-JavaScript package manager, npm, should be installed.
+JavaScript package manager, npm, and react (can be done through npm) should be installed.

 Python 2.7 should be used.